catseye/ALPACA/doc/ALPACA.markdown

     state Three is BetaType is AlphaType
       to Three when true.

-In a transition rule, a class-inclusion comparison may be used by giving a state referent, the token `is`, and the name of a class.
+In a transition rule, a class-inclusion predicate may be used by giving a state referent, the token `is`, and the name of a class.
 This expression evaluates to true if the state so referred to is a member of that class.